Blog > 10 Office-Friendly Exercises to Boost Your Energy and Productivity

 7. Ankle Circles Under the Desk

-For improving circulation and flexibility during a meeting or any other time you want to be discreet, try some under-the-desk ankle circles.
+Try some under-the-desk ankle circles to improve circulation and flexibility during a meeting or any other time you want to be discreet.
 Hold your foot aloft and pretend you’re drawing a circle with your toes.
 Draw the circle in one way, then the other.

 8. Water Bottle Weights

-Prefer weight training to any of the exercises above?
-Look for everyday items in the office that you can use for simple curls and other exercises.
+Do you prefer weight training to any of the exercises above?
+Look for everyday office items that you can use for simple curls and other exercises.
 Water bottles work, as do books.
 You can also purchase small, discreet hand weights and kettlebells that take up minimal space.

 9. Wall Sits During Breaks